collapsed-stacks/startups/questions/8290/how-to-compensate-someone-for-use-of-their-name-title.md

 - tagged: `bootstrapping`
 - score: 1

-<p>Is there anyone that can provide some ideas on the level to which I would need to compensate someone for access to their name/title?
-Specifically, my exploration and discussions while networking has led to the conclusion I need to work with an 'authorized' professional to purchase from a distributor the product(s) that I would like to resell (distributors tend to avoid selling to competitors, or people that may disrupt an industry). </p>
+Is there anyone that can provide some ideas on the level to which I would need to compensate someone for access to their name/title?
+Specifically, my exploration and discussions while networking has led to the conclusion I need to work with an 'authorized' professional to purchase from a distributor the product(s) that I would like to resell (distributors tend to avoid selling to competitors, or people that may disrupt an industry).

-<p>The option of becoming an authorized buyer myself is not reasonable as I am an entrepreneur &amp; engineer and do not have the bandwidth/desire/time to become a medical doctor.
-I am trying to find out what level/kind of compensation (a percentage of profits? free product? options? shares? other types?) would be reasonable for someone that would allow me to purchase product 'through' them (as a 'front') while I bootstrap the business and establish its own reputation, customer base, and identity to enable it to purchase without an external professional's assistance.</p>
+The option of becoming an authorized buyer myself is not reasonable as I am an entrepreneur & engineer and do not have the bandwidth/desire/time to become a medical doctor.
+I am trying to find out what level/kind of compensation (a percentage of profits? free product? options? shares? other types?) would be reasonable for someone that would allow me to purchase product 'through' them (as a 'front') while I bootstrap the business and establish its own reputation, customer base, and identity to enable it to purchase without an external professional's assistance.

 ## No Answers